Ravindra Kelekar

 which was presented in July 2010.

 Early life and education

-Kelekar was born on 7 March 1925, in the city of Cuncolim in South Goa.
+Ravindra Kelekar was born on 7 March 1925, in Cuncolim, Portuguese Goa.
+He was named Chandrakant after his mother Chandra.
+Itt was later changed to Ravindra by his maternal grandfather Lingubab Dalvi.
 His father, Dr Rajaram Kelekar, was a physician who later became renowned for his Portuguese translation of the Bhagwad Gita.
-While still a student at the Lyceum High School in Panaji, Kelekar joined the Goa liberation movement in 1946.
-This brought him in close contact with several local and national leaders, including Ram Manohar Lohia, under whose influence he was able to recognise the power of language to mobilise the local populace.
+Most of his childhood was spent in Diu.
+Afterwards he returned to Goa for his further studies .While still a student at the Lyceum High School in Panaji, Kelekar joined the Goa liberation movement in 1946,which brought him in close contact with several local and national leaders, including Ram Manohar Lohia, under whose influence he was able to recognise the power of language to mobilise the local populace.
 Later, he saw the potential in his native Konkani language, which became his lifelong work.